 FEEDBACK 1,2,3,4 - Sets the level of the selected tap in the overall feedback blend.
 Note that the sum of the four feedback values cannot exceed 100%.
+Negative values phase invert the signal in the feedback loop.

 FREQ 1,2,3,4 - Sets the center frequency of the bandpass filter for the selected tap.